Timecop 2: The Berlin Decision: Reception

+Critical response

 Writing in Ain't It Cool News, Scott Foy said, "Honestly, I can't decide whether to recommend the movie or not.
 I swear there are moments in this movie where you want to laugh and bang your head against the wall out of frustration at the same time."
 BeyondHollywood.com wrote, "So shut off your brain and enjoy the ride.
 Timecop 2 is definitely better than the first, even if it still doesn’t make a lick of sense."